 Dieting can prevent a woman’s menstrual cycle

 Making positive changes to your lifestyle can increase your chances of a successful conception.
 But excessive exercise or dieting can prevent a woman’s menstrual cycle and therefore hinder her chance of becoming pregnant.
 Smoking, drinking alcohol and an unhealthy diet can also harm the reproductive system for both men and women.
-A nutritious and varied diet filled with vitamins and minerals is what you should be aiming for.
+Quitting smoking is one of the best choices you can make for your fertility as well as your overall health.
+And a nutritious and varied diet filled with vitamins and minerals is what you should be aiming for.
 You should also include moderate exercise into your daily routine.

 STIs can cause infertility